Trump poised for acquittal in Senate; Romney will vote to convict

 “Our country deserves better than this.
 They deserve better from the president.
 They deserve better from the Congress.
 We must find a way to come together to set aside partisan differences and to focus on what we have in common as Americans,” Jones said.

-The impeachment charges against Trump centered on his request that Ukraine investigate political rival Biden and his son Hunter Biden and the president’s subsequent actions to block testimony and documents sought by the House in its impeachment investigation.
+The impeachment charges against Trump centered on his request that Ukraine investigate Biden and his son Hunter Biden and the president’s subsequent actions to block testimony and documents sought by the House in its impeachment investigation.

 Democrats accused Trump of abusing his power by withholding $391 million in security aid passed by Congress to help Ukraine combat Russia-backed separatists as leverage to pressure Kiev to help him smear Biden, who is seeking his party’s nomination to challenge Trump in November.

 Trump denied wrongdoing and most Republicans in the House and Senate rallied around him.
 Over the past few days, some Republican senators have criticized Trump’s behavior but said it did not warrant his ouster.

-“I hope our Democratic colleagues will finally accept the results of this trial, just as they have not accepted the results of the 2016 election,” said Republican Senator John Cornyn, saying he hopes they do not launch a second impeachment inquiry.
+“I hope our Democratic colleagues will finally accept the results of this trial, just as they have not accepted the results of the 2016 election,” said Republican Senator John Cornyn, saying he hoped they did not launch a second impeachment inquiry.
 “It’s time for our country to come together, to heal the wounds that divide us.”

-Democratic Senator Kamala Harris said the trial underscored that “in America there are two systems of justice: one for the powerful and another for everyone else.

 The House launched its impeachment inquiry in September.
 The Senate trial began on Jan.
 16. Senate Republicans voted down a Democratic bid to call witnesses such as former national security adviser John Bolton and present new evidence in the trial.